 Starting with the oldest, this is also one of the most elegant of Melbourne’s old Victorian baths and also the closest swimming pool to the centre of Melbourne.
 This is one for laps and to tick off the swim bucket list.

 Melbourne City Baths first opened on this site in 1860, and that original building was used until 1899.
-The current building was built and opened between 1903 and 1904 and is in the Edwardian baroque style, using red brick and contrasting cement render mouldings and detail.
+The current structure was built (and opened) between 1903 and 1904 in the Edwardian baroque style, using red brick and contrasting cement render mouldings and detail.

 The main pool here is 30 metres long but fairly narrow.
 There’s a delightful balcony above and a bubbly spa and a sauna close by.
-There’s a smaller pool, with changing rooms around it, mainly used as a learn to swim pool/
+There’s a smaller pool, with changing rooms around it, mainly used for learning to swim.

-You’ll also find here a gym, cycle studio and squash courts, plus group fitness classes.
+You’ll also find a gym, cycle studio and squash courts, plus group fitness classes.

 Address: 420 Swanston Street, Melbourne